 The Carson Foundation was founded in July 2006.
-Our charity was named after now 19 year old Brian Carson and his family.
-It was threw their decdication and hard work with Brian that encouraged us to start a charity to better assist families who have children with special needs.
+Our charity was named after Brian Carson, who is now 19 years old, and his family.
+It was through their dedication and hard work with Brian that encouraged us to start a charity to better assist families who have children with special needs.

 Brian was diagnosed with Autism at 3 years old.
-Before being diagnosed Brian was fully verbal and progressing as any infant should.
-As he turned age 3 Brian began to regress and start to disconnect him self from the world around him.
+Before being diagnosed, Brian was fully verbal and progressing as any infant should.
+As he turned 3, Brian began to regress and start to disconnect himself from the world around him.
 As any mother would be, Angie Carson was concerned and brought her son for tests.
-After being told Brian was diagnosed with Autism, although Angie was troubled with the news, she immediately began searching for organizations that can help her son obtain the quality of life he deserved.
+After coming to terms with the fact that Brian was diagnosed with Autism, Angie immediately began searching for organizations that could help her son obtain the quality of life he deserved.

 As Brian grew older his challenges became harder for Angie to handle.
-Practically being a single mother with her husband working afternoons, Angie was left to care for Brian every day after school.
+Angie assumed the role of a single mother, since her husband worked afternoons.
+Angie was solely responsible for Brian’s care every day after school.
 Brian’s vocabulary was limited to very few words and often became very frustrated when he was not able to communicate his needs.
-He would often show this frustration by banging on walls or furniture which he often broke, and in some cases hitting his mother.
+He would often show this frustration by banging on walls or furniture.

-Although Brian's challenges continued to grow, Angie still continued to find the support that was best for her son, and best for their family.
-She fought for his rights in the school system, community programs, and always made sure he had a private worker to give her respite so she had time to care for her other child, as well as simple tasks such as shopping or paying bills.
+As the challenges with Brian continued to grow, Angie continued to find the support that was best for her son, and best for her family.
+Angie fought for his rights in the school system, community programs, and always made sure he had a private worker to give her respite so she had time to care for her other child, as well as, simple tasks such as shopping or paying bills.

-After lots of struggles with Brian threw his teenage years Angie fought to get Brian into a 3 month program at TRIAD where he would live there and have his behaviors observed on a daily basis with hopes that they can help Brian with his outbursts.
+After many struggles with Brian through his teenage years, Angie fought to get Brian into a three-month program at TRIAD where he would live and have his behaviours observed on a daily basis with hopes that they could help Brian with his outbursts.

 Angie has always made sure that she found every organization that could help her son, and every last penny of funding to make sure that he could lead a life worth living, and take part in community activities like any other boy his age.
 At many times the funding and programs she found still was not enough to meet Brian's needs.
 Angie also found it very exhausting at times fighting to get Brian accepted into programs, or accepted for funding, due to extensive applications and interview processes.
-However she never gave up and in most cases got the support Brian and her self deserved.
+However, she never gave up and in most cases received the support she and Brian deserved.

 Our charity uses Angie's determination as a model for us to provide families with a no hassle approach to obtain funding for their families and in the future programs that individuals with special needs in the community can take advantage of.